armaansd/pac-mAIn/docs/final.md

 <img src="https://user-images.githubusercontent.com/75513952/144725748-c2ff28ba-ec1f-45ad-a989-a56317c25a6c.png" width="700" height="500">

 At the start of training, the agent mostly performs random actions, resulting it in running into walls and the zombie.
 This resulted in the agent receiving large negative rewards.
-Over time, the
+Over time, the number of rewards increase as the agent is able to collect more diamonds while avoiding the zombie.

 ### Number of steps to find solution:

 <img src="https://user-images.githubusercontent.com/75513952/144727105-9adcead7-d67e-4a30-b8cb-9483b7f009c3.png" width="700" height="500">

+The following graph shows the number of steps it took to collect all diamonds.
+The total steps the agent is allowed to perform is 500 steps.
+Initially, the agent requires a lot of steps to reach the solution, with the maximum being 251 steps.
+Over time, the agent requires fewer steps to reach the solution, which the minimum number being 58 steps.
+The average amount of steps the agent performed was 101 steps, which is about 1/5th of the total steps the agent is allowed to perform.

 ### Steps taken to reach solution
 - Max: 251